NIGERIA HAS A UNIFIED RESPONSE TO FIGHT ANTIMICROBIAL RESISTANCE

 Our Mission

 The mission of NNAST is simple—slow down the spread of AMR in Nigeria.
 We help guide the safe use of antibiotics in all sectors.
 Our work follows global health rules by the WHO and local plans by the NCDC.
 NNAST supports hospitals, labs, and clinics to follow better practices.
 We work to stop misuse of antibiotics.
 We also help set standards for doctors, nurses, and pharmacists.
-Our mission matches national and global goals.
 We aim to reduce antimicrobial resistance step by step.
 NNAST also helps train health workers and raise public awareness on AMR.

 Our Role